bellagracefinck/trend_cycle/README.md

 ## Discussion
-The discussion section interprets the results of the study in light of the research question and literature review.
-It should explain how the findings relate to previous research and provide a critical analysis of their implications.
-[NOTE: 6-10 paragraphs]

 ### NER
 In the stacked bar chart, there are several visible trends in the makeup of descriptions.
 Describing collections by their "style," or the niche of fashion that they either fall into or take inspiration from was quite popular in the 1990s but fell out of favor in the early 2000s.
 We start to see an increase in popularity around 2020, possibly as a result of the internet's influence on fashion.
 With the rise in trend-related companies such as Pinterest which rely on computer vision techniques in order to improve their recommendation systems, more and more images are being categorized and labelled.
 With the introduction of these categories, however, though they are not always visible to the consumer, people begin to take note of which keywords produce the output they want the most and create mental links between the output (say, a white lace dress) and the categorical search terms ('romantic').
 This kind of "aesthetic" culture has become greater than just style-defining - individuals recognize these niches as not just a formula for what to wear, but an identity.
 As a result, it comes as no surprise that collection descriptions are beginning to include more style categorizations, as brands seek to capitalize on mankind's innate need to self-categorization.